This post may contain affiliate links. Please read my disclosure policy.

 - Strawberry jam — Either store bought or homemade will work for this pulled chicken recipe.
 I recommend using a seedless variety so there’s no surprising crunch!

-- Hot sauce – I prefer the flavor of _______ , but feel free to use your favorite.
+- Hot sauce – Feel free to use your favorite.
 Not only does it add heat, but the vinegar gives the dish a little extra tang

 How to make this pulled chicken recipe?